neurophant/enimda/README.rst

 Demo
 ----

-For demonstration please refer to `ENIMDA Demo <https://github.com/embali/enimda-demo/>`_
+For demo images please refer to `ENIMDA Demo <https://github.com/embali/enimda-demo/>`_

+Also see live demo at `Picture Instruments <http://picinst.com/>`_ as 'Remove borders' instrument

 Tests
 -----